-To date the Company has not generated any revenues from MelaFind®.
+Prior to the commercial launch of MelaFind® commencing in the first quarter of 2012, the Company had not generated any revenues from MelaFind®.

 Skin cancer is the most common form of cancer in the United States.
 More than 3.5 million skin cancers in over two million people are diagnosed annually.
 Each year there are more new cases of skin cancer than the combined incidence of cancers of the breast, prostate, lung and colon.
-It is estimated that more than 114,000 new cases of melanoma were diagnosed in the U.S. in 2010 - more than 46,000 non-invasive (in situ) and more than 68,000 invasive, with nearly 8,700 resulting in death - and a similar number of new cases is projected for 2011.
-This has resulted in melanoma being the cause of one death every hour of every day of the year in the U.S. Melanoma is responsible for approximately 75% of skin cancer fatalities and is the deadliest of all skin cancers as there currently is no cure for advanced stage melanoma.
-However, detection of early melanoma, can lead to virtually a 100% cure rate.
-Advanced stage melanoma is costly to treat and is responsible for approximately 90% of the total spending on melanoma treatment in the U.S., costing up to \$160,000 per patient.
+Melanoma is responsible for approximately 75% of skin cancer fatalities and is the deadliest of all skin cancers as there currently is no cure for advanced stage melanoma.
+However, detection of early melanoma can lead to virtually a 100% cure rate.
+Advanced stage melanoma is costly to treat and is responsible for approximately 90% of the total spending on melanoma treatment in the US, costing up to \$160,000 per patient.
 If diagnosed early, however, early melanoma is almost always cured by simple resection at a cost of approximately \$4,500 per patient.
 The cost of treating a Stage IV melanoma is estimated to be more than 22 times the cost of treating a melanoma at the melanoma in situ stage.